-- 26. (1) An accredited organisation must in the prescribed manner124 collect information on victims of trafficking relating to- - the number of foreign victims of trafficking who have accessed a programme referred to in section 22; - (b) the number of South African citizens or permanent residents who are victims of trafficking and who have accessed a programme referred to in section 22: - (c) the number of victims who have accessed a programme referred to in section 22 and who have not been reported to the South African Police Service; - (d) the countries from which foreign victims have been trafficked;
+- [26]28.
+(1) An accredited organisation must in the prescribed manner139 collect information on victims of trafficking relating to- - (a) the number of foreign victims of trafficking who have accessed a programme referred to in section 22; - (b) the number of South African citizens or permanent residents who are victims of trafficking and who have accessed a programme referred to in section 22; - (c) the number of victims who have accessed a programme referred to in section 22 and who have not been reported to the South African Police Service; - (d) the countries from which foreign victims have been trafficked; - (e) the countries to which South African citizens or permanent residents have been trafficked; - (f) the areas in the Republic to and from which victims have been trafficked 140; - [(f)](g) the purposes for which the victims have been trafficked; - [(g)](h) the methods used to recruit and transport the victims; - [(h)](i) the methods and routes used for trafficking the victims to and from and within the Republic; [and] - (j) methods used to keep victims of trafficking in exploitative situations 141; and of these plans will be covered under its developmental quality assurance process.

-123 The Portfolio Committee raised the question who monitors these plans.
+138 The Portfolio Committee raised the question who monitors these plans.
 DSD advised that the monitoring of these plans will be covered under its developmental quality assurance process.